The Stephens Grove Loop Trail

 Length 0.7 mi · Climbing 30 ft

-This unmarked but apparently official trail winds through an impressive, cathedral-like old-growth grove next to the Avenue of the Giants.
-The final third of the loop, which runs near the edge of the woods, is the most impressive and has some large trees in an open area with a striking absence of groundcover.
-The rest of the loop has somewhat smaller trees but is more lush, with a groundcover of ferns and sorrel.
-This short walk is best in the late afternoon, when the sunlight slants through the break in the canopy over the Eel River and illuminates the grove with brilliant yellow light.
+Stephens Grove is the southernmost of the really impressive alluvial-flat lowland groves along the Avenue of the Giants.
+A short, level trail, the Governor William D. Stephens Loop Trail, winds through this cathedral-like grove.
+The first part of the loop has a lush and somewhat dense understory and a groundcover of ferns and sorrel.
+The main attraction, though, is the final third of the loop.
+Here the trail runs near the edge of the woods, which is much more spectacular and has some exceptionally large trees in an open area with a striking absence of groundcover.
+This walk is best in the late afternoon, when the sunlight slants through the break in the canopy over the Eel River and illuminates the grove with brilliant yellow light.

 Highway 101 is across the Eel River from Stephens Grove and on a still day the constant hum of traffic fills the grove.
 The grove also adjoins the Avenue of the Giants, which runs on an embankment above a portion of the loop trail.